InformaticsMatters/squonk2-data-manager-jupyter-operator/README.md

-This repo contains a Kubernetes _Operator_ based on the [kopf] and [kubernetes] Python packages that is used by the **Informatics Matters Data Manager API** to create Jupyter Notebooks for the Data manager service.
+This repo contains a Kubernetes _Operator_ based on the [kopf] and [kubernetes] Python packages that is used by the **Informatics Matters Data Manager API** to create Jupyter Notebooks for the Data Manager service.

 The operator's Custom Resource Definition (CRD) can be found in `roles/operator/files`.